-In addition to managing daily First Aid, monitoring of student's chronic health needs and dispersing of mediation at Newmark, the school nurse is also responsible for the general health and safety of students and staff.
+In addition to managing daily First Aid, monitoring of student's chronic health needs and dispersing of medication at Newmark, the school nurse is also responsible for the general health and safety of students and staff.
 She oversees the school-wide prevention of communicable disease programs, and has been instrumental in the daily COVID-19 screening at Newmark, including student temperature checks and providing timely CDC updates as part of ongoing parent communication.

-Conducting Health assessments and screenings:
+Conducting Health Assessments and Screenings:

 - Assess and evaluate students daily medical needs

-- Head injury and student athletes
+- Monitor head injury and student athletes

 Meeting the Needs of Students with Chronic Health Conditions: